 When Icelanders changed their calendar from Julian to Gregorian, there was a bit of confusion as to when Christmas started and ended.
 In calendars and among the public, 5 January was called the Old Christmas Day.
 Due to this date confusion, folklore connected to New Year’s Eve and Christmas can also be found on Christmas’s last day.
 This is also the day when the last of the Yule Lads, Kertasníkir, goes back home.

 It is said that cows will get the ability to speak like humans, but it is important not to listen to them.
 You will most likely lose your mind.
 Seals change form into humans; bewitched humans will finally get their human form again.
 The hidden people (or elves) moved house on this day as well.

 Until 1770, the day was an actual holiday, but the Danish king felt Icelanders had too many days off and made it “un-holy”, so to speak.
-Other holidays Icelanders lost with that pen-stroke was the third day of Christmas, the third day of Easter and the third day of Whitsun (we still have all those “second day of” days).
+Other holidays Icelanders lost with that pen stroke were the third day of Christmas, the third day of Easter and the third day of Whitsun (we still have all those “second day of” days).

 Dark Music Days

 If you are around during the end of the month, head over to Harpa for Dark Music Days, celebrating Icelandic musicians and composers.
 It is one of the oldest music festivals in Iceland, first held in 1980 and planned by the Icelandic Composers’ Association.
 The emphasis is to perform and introduce contemporary classical music, especially Icelandic and foreign works and performers.

 You may want to check out the Reykjavik International Games for a little more action.
 The games were held for the first time in 2000, with 3000 participants from more than 45 countries.
 Competitions took place in 20 different disciplines ranging from karate, athletics, swimming and weightlifting to climbing, darts and cross-fit.
 Enduro cycling and e-racing is also a part of the games.